 Funeral Directors Category: Wales

-Tristan Owen – great grandson of the original Tom Owen – and his soon to be wife, Kelly Bowsher.
-Tristan’s dad, Scott Owen is still involved with this award-winning company, although he has reduced his days and works part time now, leaving the day to day running of the business to Tristan and Kelly, who are in the process of taking the business over entirely.
+Tristan Owen – great grandson of the original Tom Owen – and his wife, Kelly.
+Tristan’s dad, Scott Owen is still involved with this award-winning company, although he has reduced his days and works part time now, leaving the day to day running of the business to Tristan and Kelly.

 Tom Owen and Son has been serving the local community for more than 90 years, since it was established by Tom and his son Peter in 1930, but although the long history and well-earned local reputation provides strong foundations for the company, it doesn’t define the business as it is today.
 Under fourth generation Tristan and Kelly’s guidance, it has been transformed into a forward-looking, thoughtful, modern and creative funeral directing company that has families at the heart and centre of it.